Obsessive Compulsive Disorder (OCD) – Diagnosis, Symptoms, and Treatment

 - Eating disorders - anorexia nervosa and bulimia nervosa

 - Tourette disorder

-Obsessive compulsive disorder is a relatively uncommon psychiatric condition that often requires referral to a psychiatry and psychology specialist - particularly if first-line and conservative measures are unsuccessful.
+Obsessive-compulsive disorder is a relatively uncommon psychiatric condition that often requires referral to a psychiatry and psychology specialist - mainly if first-line and conservative measures are unsuccessful.

-The 12-month prevalence of obsessive compulsive disorder is approximately 1.2% and the lifetime prevalence of the condition is about 2.3%.
+The 12-month prevalence of obsessive-compulsive disorder is approximately 1.2%, and the lifetime prevalence of the condition is about 2.3%.
 Women are usually affected more often than men in adulthood.
 Men are more frequently affected with the disorder during childhood.
-Patients with obsessive compulsive disorder often have coexisting anxiety disorder (76%) and major depressive disorder (63%).
+Patients with obsessive-compulsive disorder often have a coexisting anxiety disorder (76%) and major depressive disorder (63%).
 About 29% of affected patients also have a tic disorder – this is more prevalent in males who developed OCD during childhood.

 Signs and Symptoms